Home ► RIDE ► FAQs ► Answer

 - Click on Disk → Dump to show the Dump to destination dialog.

 - Click on the Destination button (Alt+D) to show a classical Save file dialog.
 In it, specify the target image name including its extension (e.g. *.IMA).
-The extension is important to explicitly determine the type of container that will be used as target!
-For example, the MyImage.dsk is a correct name, whereas the mere MyImage isn't.
+The extension is important to explicitly specify the type of container that will be used as the target!
+For example, the MyImage.dsk is a fully specified name, resulting in usage of DSK image as the target.
+In contrast, the MyImage is incompletely specified name – DOS "typical" container is assumed (e.g. *.MBD for BS-DOS).
+If DOS has not been recognized, an incompletely specified name results in an error.

 - Confirm the value set in the Medium combo-box (Alt+M).
 If it doesn't specify the right floppy type, change it to comply with the floppy inserted in the drive.
-Such inconsistency may arise, for instance, if the application was unable to recognize the disk operating system (DOS) automatically.
+Such inconsistency may occur, for instance, if the DOS has not been recognized.

 - Specify the range of Cylinders to dump to the image (Alt+F, and Alt+T, respectively).
-You usually may leave the default values (whole floppy will be dumped), unless you are creating a patch, for instance.
+You usually may leave the default values (whole floppy will be dumped).

-- The Gap3 value (Alt+G) represents the inter-sector gap, and it's usually not necessary to change it when dumping to an image.
-Some game producers liked to decrease this value to accommodate an extra sector that normally would not fit in the track (usually as part of their copy-protection scheme, e.g. Titus the Fox game by Titus Interactive).
+- The Gap3 value (Alt+G) represents the inter-sector gap, and it's usually not necessary to change it.
+Some game producers liked to decrease this value to accommodate an extra sector that normally would not fit in the track (usually as part of their copy-protection, e.g. Titus the Fox game by Titus Interactive).
 If you stumble upon a track that is apparently longer than common tracks, try to decrease this value.
 The default for this value derives from recognized DOS, or follows the IBM recommendation if DOS hasn't been recognized.

 - The Filler Byte (Alt+B) determines the value that will be used as the initial content of fresh formatted sectors.
 You usually may leave the default.

 - The Do full track analysis checkbox (Alt+A) subjects each track in currently open disk to low-level timing analysis.
 This analysis consists of (1) search for non-formatted areas, (2) search for data in gaps, and (3) search for fuzzy regions in data.
-This checkbox is enabled (and ticked by default) if currently open container provides such low-level information (e.g. KryoFlux Stream files or KryoFlux device itself).
-This checkbox is enabled even if the target container actually doesn't store the low-level information – with this option ticked during dumping to a less featured container (e.g. raw-data *.IMA), you can evaluate on-the-fly which uncommon information, if any, you are about to lose in the less featured container (for instance, you might have lost significant data in a gap as part of a copy-protection).
+This checkbox is enabled (and ticked by default) if the currently opened container provides such low-level information (e.g. KryoFlux Stream files or KryoFlux device itself).
+This checkbox is enabled even if the target container actually doesn't store the low-level information – with this option ticked during dumping to a less featured container (e.g. raw-data *.IMA), you can evaluate on-the-fly which uncommon information, if any, you are about to lose in the less featured container (for instance, you may lose significant data in a gap as part of a copy-protection).

-- Click on the Dump button.
-If the range of cylinders specified in the dialog doesn't match the official geometry obtained from the boot sector (if any), you are presented a dialog to amend this mismatch.
+- If (and only if) the range of cylinders specified in the Dump to destination dialog doesn't match the official geometry obtained from the boot sector (if any), you are presented a dialog to revise this mismatch.

 - Occasionally during dumping, the Sector read error dialog may pop up, reporting on errors while reading a particular sector.
 For copy-protected floppies, you may accept the errors (see the Accept button options), otherwise you may want to reattempt reading the sector (the Retry button) or choose one of recovery strategies (the Recover button options).